Study of Isothermal Compressibility and Speed of Sound in the Hadronic Matter Formed in Heavy-Ion Collision using Unified Formalism: Methodology

 and the corresponding energy density $\epsilon$ will be given as:

-Since the momentum distribution of the final state particles are fixed at kinetic freeze-out \cite{Deb:2020ezw}, the pressure of the system could be estimated from the moments of energy distribution.
+Since the momentum distribution of the final state particles are fixed at kinetic \mbox{freeze-out~\cite{Deb:2020ezw}}, the~pressure of the system could be estimated from the moments of energy distribution.
 The pressure $P$ is given as:

 Among all the quantities discussed above, one common factor is the energy distribution of the particles ($f(E)$).
-Energy is related to the transverse mass $m_T$ as $E = m_T cosh(y)$ and the transverse mass is defined as $m_T = \sqrt{p_T^2 + m^2}$.
-So, the distribution of transverse momenta acts as a proxy for the energy distribution.
-Hence, the proper parameterization of transverse momentum spectra is crucial to understand the thermodynamics of the system created in high-energy collisions.
-In the present work, we have used the Pearson statistical framework to explain the \pte-spectra and extract the thermodynamical quantities such as temperature $T$, non-extensive parameter $q$.
+Energy is related to the transverse mass $m_T$ and pseudorapadity $y$ as $E = m_T cosh(y)$ and the transverse mass is defined in term of transverse momentum $p_T$ and mass of particle $m$ as $m_T = \sqrt{p_T^2 + m^2}$.
+So, the~distribution of transverse momenta acts as a proxy for the energy distribution.
+Hence, the~proper parameterization of transverse momentum spectra is crucial to understand the thermodynamics of the system created in high-energy collisions.
+In~the present work, we have used the unified statistical framework to explain the \pte-spectra and extract the thermodynamical quantities such as temperature $T$, non-extensive parameter $q$.

-In the seminal work \cite{Pearson343}, Karl Pearson discussed a family of the curve, based on the first four moments (mean, variance, skewness, and kurtosis), called Pearson distribution.
-Before the introduction of Pearson formalism in 1895, all probability distribution was only constructed based on mean and variance and did not take care of skewness and kurtosis.
+In the seminal work~\cite{Pearson343}, Karl Pearson discussed a family of the curve, based on the first four moments (mean, variance, skewness, and~kurtosis), called Pearson distribution.
+Before~the introduction of Pearson formalism in 1895, all probability distribution was only constructed based on mean and variance and did not take care of skewness and kurtosis.
 Pearson introduced a new probability distribution function where skewness and kurtosis can also be adjusted along with the mean and variance of a distribution.
-An important characteristic of this distribution is that depending on the limit on its parameters, it reduces to different distribution function such as Gaussian, normal, Student's T, Gamma distribution etc. The differential form of a Pearson distribution function, p(x), \cite{pollard} is expressed as:
+An~important characteristic of this distribution is that depending on the limit on its parameters, it reduces to different distribution function such as Gaussian, normal, Student's T, Gamma distribution etc. The~differential form of a Pearson distribution function, $p(x)$, for~a variable $x$ is expressed as~\cite{pollard}:

-where a, $b_{0}$, $b_{1}$, and $b_{2}$ are related to first four moments of the distribution.
-By integrating this differential equation, one can get,
+where a, $b_{0}$, $b_{1}$, and~$b_{2}$ are related to first four moments of the distribution.
+By~integrating this differential equation, one can get,